Benefits of Beekeeping

-Whether you are a full out prepper with a bunker in the back yard or someone searching to reconnect with nature, beekeeping can be a great addition to your home skill set.
+Whether you are a full out prepper with a bunker in the back yard or someone searching to reconnect with nature, you will find the benefits of beekeeping to be a great addition to your home skill set.

-#1 Bees Produce Honey for the Homestead
+Beekeeping Produces Honey for the Homestead

 Depending on your location, you may not harvest honey from a beehive during the first season.
 It takes a honey bee colony time to get established and prepare for Winter.